mleku/lerproxy/README.md

   > Note that the match is greedy, so you can explicitly separately give a subdomain certificate and it will be selected even if there is a wildcard that also matches.

+# IMPORTANT

+With Comodo SSL (sectigo RSA) certificates you also need to append the intermediate certificate to the `.crt` file in order to get it to work properly with openssl library based tools like wget, curl and the go tool, which is quite important if you want to do subdomains on a wildcard certificate.

+Probably the same applies to some of the other certificate authorities.
+If you sometimes get issues with CLI tools refusing to accept these certificates on your web server or other, this may be the problem.

 ## example mapping.txt

     nostr.example.com: /path/to/nostr.json